 Respecting the American Burying Beetle in Oklahoma

 In Eastern Oklahoma, AEP teams up with biologists to survey the Maud to Weleetka Transmission Improvements project area for the endangered American Burying Beetle.
 In May 2019, AEP received an Incidental Take Permit (ITP) from the U.S. Fish and Wildlife Service for the American Burying Beetle.
 An AEP-wide Multi-Species Habitat Conservation Plan is also under development for Transmission projects.

 Respecting the Indiana Bat

-American Electric Power is dedicated to protecting wildlife and the habitats they call home.
+AEP is dedicated to protecting wildlife and the habitats they call home.
 Following a project in West Virginia, the company built artificial roosts to keep the Kanawha State Forest a sanctuary for the Endangered Indiana Bat.